guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 |  **output sequences**  &nbsp;&nbsp; |   1     |

 <br/>
 All sentences are processed in a single batch.
-To illustrate the impact of the batch size and padding, a sample of 10 sentences with various lengths and a single sentences are passed to the models.
-Note that since translation is done with 6 beams, the effective batch size is 6x the length of the input sequences.
+To illustrate the impact of the batch size and padding, a sample of 10 sentences with various lengths and a single sentence are passed to the models.
+Note that since translation is done with 6 beams, the effective batch size is 6x the number of input sequences.

 The figure below shows the results of the translation benchmark with the Marian English to Spanish model.
 For both input sizes, the Rust-based translation executes approximately 60% faster than its Python counterpart - regardless of the number of input sentences provided.
 Interestingly, the Rust and C++ (Marian) translation have the same performance, even though they do not share the same tensor operations backend (Marian uses its own optimized auto-differentiation engine [[16]](#marian) while the Rust version relies on bindings to the Libtorch library).